20749 - COMPETITION LAW AND PRACTICE

 |Continuous assessment||Partial exams||General exam|

 The exam is written and is a closed-book exam.
 Students can bring the relevant antitrust laws and regulations (I publish more information on the Bboard).

-- Students that successfully presented in class the main issues and core of a decision/judgment and students that participated to the writing and presentation of short essays on scenario questions can skip the multiple choice section.
+- Students that successfully presented in class the main issues and core of a decision/judgment and students that participated in the writing and presentation of short essays on scenario questions can skip the multiple-choice section.

-Main legal provisions available on the Bboard (compulsory)
+Main legal provisions that are available on the Bboard (compulsory)

 Materials/papers/presentations/mock questions/resumes of decisions on the Bboard

-R. WHISH, D. BAILEY, Competition Law, 2018 (recommended); N.B.: the book is a sort of safety net, useful if you want to deepen or better understand our slides, and for the preparation of class presentations and short essays.
+R. WHISH, D. BAILEY, Competition Law, tenth edition, Oxford Un.
+Press, 2021 (recommended); N.B.: the book is a complete guide to EU antitrust law (and also, UK competition Law) a sort of safety net, useful if you want to deepen or better understand our slides, and for the preparation of class presentations and short essays.